 Using Vega won’t turn a bad campaign into a success.
-Using Vega as it was designed will help you achieve greater success at less cost than is possible using a variety of disparate platforms to achieve what Vega does out of the box.
+Using Vega as it was designed, will help you achieve greater success at less cost than is possible using a variety of different platforms to achieve what Vega does out of the box.

 So, any successful fundraising (or call to action) campaign must be simple, emotive, urgent, relevant and believable.
-It must appeal to people emotionally and to enough people rationally to make people take the action you wish them to take.
-Mostly that gives money.
+It must appeal to people emotionally and to enough people rationally to make people take the action you wish them to take, to donate for example.

 Let’s look at a recruitment campaign